drew2g/cdk-keycloak-template/README.md

 Keycloak is an easy way to secure your app with OAuth/SSO.
 Here's an easy way to deploy it.

+## Steps

+1. Copy the .env.example to .env at the root
+2. Specify AWS_ACCOUNT and AWS_REGION if different than the defaults in your aws cli, or delete them to use the defaults
+3. Modify the Keycloak specific environment variables
+4. Run `cdk synth && cdk deploy`

 ## Useful commands

 - `npm run build` compile typescript to js